Intelligent Protection International Limited - Providing over a decade of security and protection for our global clients!

 The above lyrics are from "One Way or Another", by Blondie and released in 1979, the song inspired by one of Debbie Harry's ex-boyfriends who stalked her after their relationship ended.

 The stalking of celebrities is nothing new.
 What is new, is that the use of Social Media now plays a bigger role, on both sides of the fence: the actions of the victim and the action of the perpetrator, the stalker.
+It would also be fair to say that a lot of stalking, including of celebrities, first manifests itself on social media before becoming physical, as in the case of the singer Rihanna, as discussed further later in this article.

 We are going to discuss five examples of well-documented, extreme celebrity stalking cases and review what could have been done.
 Some of these cases demonstrate clear defined paths from infatuation to physical contact, but some are totally out of the blue.
 We also try to identify key times where intervention could have taken place, where good practice security could benefit the situation.